s-docs/plugin-sf-sdocs/messages/sdocs.template.export.md

 A flag that tells the plugin if you want to export all active templates.
 Default is `false`

+# flags.filters.summary

+Specify any fitlers when extracting templates.
+This is the `WHERE` clause for the extraction

 # examples

 - Export a template named `NDA 2023` from a sandbox to the `templates` output directory